A changing world demands a new leadership style emphasising societal impact and commitment to the common good.

 Unfortunately, our business and political leaders have been slow to recognise the need for change, the frequent appearance of buzzwords such as “CSR” and “sustainability” in management literature notwithstanding.
 As a result, public trust in business and government hit historic lows in the years following the Great Recession.

 The ideological impasse and trust deficit between leaders and the public have made the world’s problems appear intractable.
 Protest movements such as Occupy Wall Street and Occupy Central (the campaign for greater political freedoms in Hong Kong) burn bright but briefly.
 A vision of the Common Good has become a casualty of the current malaise, which favours short-term self-interest and cynicism.
 When we cannot trust in our leaders’ moral compass, it feels unnecessary to consult our own.
-The odds are against us progressing from questioning the status quo to changing it, unless a completely new leadership style centering on global responsibility becomes the norm in the business community.
+The odds are against us progressing from questioning the status quo to changing it, unless a completely new leadership style centred on global responsibility becomes the norm in the business community.

 At this point, many executives may object, “Why say that I should be responsible?
 The common good is the responsibility of governments, not business.”
 And of course, government plays a vital role, through passing legislation such as Dodd-Frank in the United States to rein in rogue industries and prohibit certain practices.
 But compliance with the law is not the same as responsibility.
 If mere compliance were the sum total of an enterprise’s ethical obligations, it would not take long before businesses transgressed the spirit of the law with creative workarounds — as we have seen in the financial sector with Dodd-Frank and Basel III.